-Beginning Monday, Jan.
-14, 2019, all CMIS Lab Course Orientations for the Fall 2018 session (except CMIS101-03 Computer Literacy) may be viewed through the Canvas course website.
-Students must complete each CIS Lab course orientation and pass the syllabus quiz with 80 percent or better to move on to their coursework.
-If you have questions, you may stop into the CIS Lab or call 989-328-1299 or 989-328-1295.
+All CMIS Lab Course Orientations for the Fall 2020 semester may be viewed through the Canvas course website.
+Please see your student email for steps on completing your course orientation.
+You must complete each CIS Lab course orientation and pass the syllabus quiz with 80% or better to move on to your coursework.
+If you have any questions, please email CIS Lab Supervisor Lori Cook at firstname.lastname@example.org.

 CIS Lab Policy

 - Children younger than age 14 are not allowed in the CIS lab.

 - No food or drinks are permitted in the CIS lab.

 - Please turn off or set to vibrate all cell phones.
 All calls must be taken out of the lab to a private setting.